roxannejoncas/homepage/_posts/2020-01-22-gwendolyn.md

 “Mom.
 It’s me, Claire,” my sister says.
 She’s frowning, the way she always does when she’s upset about something.
 I don’t ask who Claire is supposed to be.
 Probably a character she’s practicing for, a new theatre role.
 “Who else would it be?”
 I ask.
 She sighs and places a cup of tea on the table next to me.
 Teddy’s already sitting down, ready for teatime.
 Trustworthy Teddy.
 “Is it Earl Grey?”
 I ask.
 “Yes, your favourite,” she says.
 This rubs me the wrong way.
 I know that it’s my favourite.
 It’s *my* favourite.
 But again, I don’t comment.
 Instead, I pick up the book that’s facedown on my lap.
 It’s old and torn.
-I turn it over to read the title: A Wrinkle in Time.
+I turn it over to read the title: *A Wrinkle in Time*.
 “What happened to my book?”
 “It’s just tattered.
 You’ve worn it down with your hands and your hungry eyes.”
 “But, I just got it last week.
 For my birthday.”